This manifesto is only about benevolence in

 You have no problem with hurting and humiliating people in meetings.
 It is necessary to be efficient.
 It has always worked that way.
 Unfortunately, in a hierarchical context, the more you criticize, the more you object, the more people will be afraid, the more distrustful they will become (reputation, career) and the less ideas they will express.
 Fewer ideas means fewer solutions.
 You increase decision-making risks.
 You also foster cognitive biases, especially the Group Think bias.
 Each member of the group tries to conform his opinion to what he believes to be the consensus of the group.
 This phenomenon of pseudo-consensus leads to a kind of one-track thinking.
 Thus, benevolence in meetings contributes to decision-making excellence by limiting irrational decisions.

 The objective of benevolence in meetings is to move from the logic of destroying other people’s ideas through objections/criticism to the logic of hybridization and co-construction on each other’s ideas.
 Where should we focus our energy?
 We can go directly from the objection to the counterproposal.
-And if we identify risks, we immediately propose a less risky solution.
+You have nothing to propose?
+Then ask questions!
+You have identified risks?
+Propose a less risky solution.
 Thus, benevolence in a hierarchical context can be summarized as follows:

 “I object, I criticize” becomes “I propose”

 “I identify a risk” becomes “I present a less risky solution”